 © Amanda O'Callaghan 2013

 Excerpt from a short story published in Review of Australian Fiction.
-Click on the button to purchase this story in full.
+This story features in my debut collection, This Taste for Silence (UQP, 2019).